App & Browser Testing Made Easy

 So to answer the question, “Can GitLab replace Jenkins?”

-No, GitLab and Jenkins have it own set of features and deciding which one to pick entirely depends on the project requirements and the priorities.
+No, GitLab and Jenkins have their features, and deciding which one to pick depends on the project requirements and the priorities.

 No matter which CI/CD server is chosen, testing the application’s cross-platform compatibility on real browsers and devices is mandatory.
 It is the only way to guarantee that the software delivers seamless and consistent UX irrespective of the device and browser used to access them.

-integrationsAdditionally, there are in-built debugging tools that let testers identify and resolve bugs immediately.
+integrationsAdditionally, in-built debugging tools let testers identify and resolve bugs immediately.
 BrowserStack also facilitates Cypress testing on 30+ browser versions with instant, hassle-free parallelization.

 Try BrowserStack for Free